 A) It is usually best to focus on ideas or key points, rather than on details.
 For example, you may remember a funny story the speaker told to make a point; but you missed the point.
 Make sure that you listen to the right things.
 To be prepared for this you should ask yourself these questions: What point is the speaker trying to make?
 What main ideas should I remember?
 How does this information relate to what I already know?

-C) Listen to this material that contains challenging words.
+C) Watch the video that contains challenging words.
 Learn the meanings of new words and acronyms.
 Jot them down as you listen so you can look up the meanings later, and keep a dictionary nearby to look up new words.